-UCLPartners brings together health professionals and academics from hospitals, community services, primary care and university member organisations to work in partnership on a portfolio of health and social care programmes, outlined in this section of the website.
+UCLPartners brings together health professionals and academics from hospitals, community services, primary care and university member organisations to work in partnership on a portfolio of health and social care programmes.

 UCLPartners focuses on three areas to ensure we best meet the needs of the partners to deliver a sustainable health and care system for the population:

 - Discovery science harnesses world-class academic and clinical expertise to speed up the development of new treatments, diagnostics and prevention strategies

 - Innovation and improvement into practice enables academics, healthcare professionals, industry and patients to work together to create a culture for improvement and to speed up innovation into routine practice in health and care.